Atomic Age (design): Fashion

 Two of the most well-known fashion designers to use Space Age themes in their designs were Pierre Cardin and Paco Rabanne.
 Pierre Cardin established the futuristic trend of using synthetic and industrial materials in fashion, with "forward thinking" innovations in his early 1960s work.
 Cardin "popularized the use of everyday materials for fashion items, like vinyl and metal rings for dresses, carpentry nails for brooches, and common decorative effects such as geometric cut-outs, appliqués, large pockets, helmets and oversized buttons".
 In 1964, Cardin launched his "space age" line, and André Courrèges showed his "Moon Girl" collection, introducing the white go-go boot style and other icons of the 1960s.
 The Japanese designer, Issey Miyake from Hiroshima, worked in Paris and New York from 1964 to 1970, and used many atomic age forms, and technologically produced materials in his work.
 In 1970 he moved to Tokyo to continue these innovations.
 Miyake cites his first encounter with design as being two bridges in his hometown, Hiroshima, at the hypocenter of the atomic bombing in WWII.

 Vernacular architecture

 The dingbat apartment house, ubiquitous in the Los Angeles, California area, was built between 1945 through the 1960s, and fused a purist style with googie influence.
-The architect, Francis Ventre, coined the term "Dingbat (building)" for these quickly built stucco and frame simple structures.
+The architect, Francis Ventre, coined the term "Dingbat" for these quickly built stucco and frame simple structures.
 These structures often had a single exterior ornament in the shape of a starburst, boomerang, or pattern of rectangles.